dyan-ddn/fusewos/README.md

 fusewos supports an optoin for directory tree backup.

-fusewos uses 1 inode for each file in most cases, which means for ext4 file system, that's 4KB disk usage per file by default.
-1 4TB disk can store 1 Billion files.
+fusewos uses one inode for each file in most cases, which means for ext4 file system, that's 4KB disk usage per file by default.
+One 4TB disk can store 1 Billion files.
 1KB is most likely enough for fusewos though.

 All conventional tools can be used with the meta data directory for searching, examination, backup, sync, and etc.